Saf3ty1nnumb3rs/business_search/README.md

 I think the exercise was at a fair level of work.
 It didn't take too much time to build out and probably wouldn't take too much to extend the exercise as well.

 * Did you get a sense of how we work?
-The exercise sugests that funcionality is a large part of what is required from the front end developers at Groundfloor, which makes sense even without having to do the exercise.
+The exercise suggests that funcionality is a large part of what is required from the front end developers at Groundfloor, which makes sense even without having to do the exercise.

 * Was there enough opportunity for you to show your stuff?
 I feel that the exercise having a fairly open format is a nice chance to play around and set things up however you like.
 I enjoy React and had typically utilized Express or Rails, so using a Node http local server was a great chance to try something different.
 Utilizing axios to call the server to consume the given endpoint turned out to be fairly easy in this context and will be something I maynutilize for personal projects going forward.
 Overall, this was a good opportunity to show a little bit of what I have going on from a development perspective.